4d/docs/docs/FormObjects/listbox_overview.md

 You can set standard properties (text, background color, etc.) for each column of the list box; these properties take priority over those of the list box object properties.

 >You can define the [Expression type](properties_Object.md#expression-type) for array list box columns (String, Text, Number, Date, Time, Picture, Boolean, or Object).
-The use of object arrays requires a 4D View Pro licence (see [Using object arrays in columns (4D View Pro)](#using-object-arrays-in-columns-4d-view-pro)).

 ### Column Specific Properties